College Prep for Homeschoolers: What Actually Matters

 For homeschooled students, strong test scores reduce one form of uncertainty for admissions readers who may be less familiar with evaluating homeschool transcripts.
 They are worth preparing for.

 AP exams are available to homeschooled students without enrollment in an AP course.
 A strong AP score in a subject provides external validation of subject mastery that supplements the transcript.
+Most testing centers will administer AP exams to homeschooled students; contact the College Board to find a test site in your area.
+Register in the fall for spring exams.

 The Things That Stand Out